gatecloud/router-config/README.md

-## Other configuration
+## Other configuration (VERY IMPORTANT)

-In order to run the program smoothly after deployment, we need to update the URL in `/public/xx.js` files
+In order to run the program smoothly after deployment, we need to update the redirect ENDPOINT and API DOMAIN in `/public/xx.js` and `/templates/xx.html` files

 ### PostgreSQL configuration